EricGuo5513/action-to-motion/README.md

 Note the evaluation files are not directly runnable.
 But you should be able to reproduce our metrics with minor re-editting on them.

+The codes of Dataloaders & Datasets could be found in this repo https://github.com/EricGuo5513/action2motion/tree/master/motion_loaders as reference.

 ----
 There are 4 steps to run this code
 * Python Virtual Environment and dependencies